carlota-moh/hs-scheme/README.md

 Note that in order to parse Strings you need to explicitely escape the '"' characters.
 Otherwise they will be parsed as atoms.

-It can also support basic arithmetic operations for both integers and strings (due to weak typing):
+It can also support basic arithmetic operations for both integers, strings and bools, as well as if-else clauses:

 ```
 > stack run "(+ 1 2)"